MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-organizations.md

 ## Creating an organization

 To create an organization, log in and click the **Add new** dropdown and choose **Add new organization**.

 > [!NOTE]
 > When you create an organization, you automatically become an 'Admin'.

 ## Uploading an organization icon

-You can customize your organization by uploading an org icon.
+Customize your organization by uploading an org icon:

 1. On the left side navigation, select the organization
 2. Select the **Manage** tab